tinyweatherforecastgermanygroup/.github/profile/README.md

 The app is available on the [**F-Droid**](https://f-droid.org/packages/de.kaffeemitkoffein.tinyweatherforecastgermany/) app store.

-TinyWeatherForecastGermany is not affiliated or officially supported or approved with/by the DWD.
+TinyWeatherForecastGermany is not affiliated or officially supported or approved with/by the DWD, the WMO, related organizations or individuals.

 🌈 Contribution guidelines